Zastavna: History

 The first mention in chronicles is dated to 1589.
+Before 1918 Zastavna was a district centre of Bukovina and a centre of Ukrainian community in the northern part of the region.
+In 1930 it had approximately 5,100 inhabitants.

-Zastavna has the status of town since 1940.

-A local newspaper is published here since January 1945.
+Zastavna received town status in 1940.
+A local newspaper was published since January 1945.

-In January 1989 the population was 9438 people.

-In January 2013 the population was 8063 people.
+In January 1989 Zastavna's population had reached 9,438 people.
+By January 2013 it had decreased to 8063 people.

 Until 18 July 2020, Zastavna served as an administrative center of Zastavna Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernivtsi Oblast to three.
 The area of Zastavna Raion was merged into Chernivtsi Raion.